indeedeng/vowpal-wabbit-java/README.md

 Tested platform
 ---------------

-We have tested this wrapper on following platforms:
+We have tested this wrapper on the following platforms:

  - OS X Yosemite
  - Ubuntu 14